Key-Point-Driven Mathematical Reasoning Distillation of Large Language Model: Experiments

 \subsection{Dataset}

-In our paper, we generate KPDD distillation datasets based on the GSM8K training set, which comprises diverse grade school math word problems~\citep{abs-2110-14168}.
+In our paper, we generate KPDD distillation datasets based on the GSM8K training set, which comprises diverse grade school math word problems~\cite{abs-2110-14168}.
 Then, we evaluate the mathematical reasoning performance of SLM on the GSM8K test set.
 Furthermore, to assess the transferability of SLMs' mathematical reasoning capabilities, we evaluate SLM on several additional mathematical datasets.
-These datasets include ASDiv, which contains diverse math word problems~\citep{miao-etal-2020-diverse}, SVAMP, which features math word problems with varying structures~\citep{patel-etal-2021-nlp}, and MultiArith, which consists of arithmetic word problems~\citep{roy-roth-2015-solving}.
+These datasets include ASDiv, which contains diverse math word problems~\cite{miao-etal-2020-diverse}, SVAMP, which features math word problems with varying structures~\cite{patel-etal-2021-nlp}, and MultiArith, which consists of arithmetic word problems~\cite{roy-roth-2015-solving}.
 The statistics of these datasets are summarized in Table~\ref{tab:statistics_of_dataset}.
-This comprehensive evaluation approach ensures that the SLMs' mathematical reasoning capabilities are thoroughly tested across a variety of problem types and structures, providing a robust assessment of their performance.
+This comprehensive evaluation approach ensures that the SLMs' mathematical reasoning capabilities are thoroughly tested across a diverse range of both in-domain and out-of-domain questions, providing a robust assessment of their performance.